energietransitie/needforheat-p1-base-hardware/README.md

 The source files of the enclosure can be found in the folder [enclosure](./enclosure).
 We include both .f3d source files and .step source files we obtained after conversion.
 ## Features
-The Twomes Something Shield features the follwoing main hardware components:
+The NeedForHeat Something Shield features the follwoing main hardware components:
 * awesome feature 1;
 * awesome feature 2;
 * awesome feature 3.